They love each other but Covid has torn them apart

 Unconventional families separated

-Recca Morcada, left with Elisabeth Ann Shannon and Cohen's son Lane.
+Recca Morcada, left with Elizabeth Anne Shannon and Cohen's son Lane.

 Courtesy Elisabeth Ann Cohen

-Since 2016, Elisabeth Ann Shannon had been traveling from Oklahoma to the Philippines four times a year to visit her fiancée Recca Morcada.
+Since 2016, Elizabeth Anne Shannon had been traveling from Oklahoma to the Philippines four times a year to visit her fiancée Recca Morcada.
 Her son Lane -- one of the five children she had with her ex-husband Ed -- even came with her twice.

 "We consider this a family for us, it may be unconventional but it's our family, and it's worked great for four and a half years," Shannon tells CNN.

-Note: Editor's note: An earlier version of this story misidentified Elizabeth Anne Shannon's surname.